alexadmin/it_overview/README.md

 - developers administer own desktop
 - single ticket system
 - after meetings with decision, fix result in email with all participants.
 Otherwise after some time people forget plan and tell gibberish.
+> We believe very strongly that the most effective teams develop software in cross-functional groups that are composed of people from all of the different disciplines required to define, develop, test, and release software.
+These groups should sit together—when they don’t, they don’t benefit from each other’s knowledge.
+(1, p.
+439)

 # Continuous delivery